 Form & Function: Complementing Your Coffee House Style with the Right Furniture

-The style of furniture that you select for your coffee house and the way in which you choose to arrange it should be based on the habits and preferences of your potential customers.
-Is your goal to create a peaceful environment where customers are welcome – encouraged, even – to sit and relax over a cup of coffee or tea?
-Or, is your clientele likely to be professionals or others with busy lives and little interest in spending time actually sitting down to enjoy a beverage or snack?
-Perhaps your coffee shop is close to a university, where your future customers – mostly students – want a place to study, socialize and just hang out.
-If you’re designing a drive-thru, or a “to-go” type of shop, then minimal – or no – furniture might be the way to go.
-Your furniture design plans will entirely depend on who your clients are, and what kind of an atmosphere they seek.
+Or, is your clientele likely to be professionals or others with busy lives and little interest in spending time sitting down to enjoy a beverage or snack?
+Perhaps your coffee shop is close to a university, where your future customers – mostly students – want a place to study, socialize, and just hang out.
+If you’re designing a drive-thru or a “to-go” type of shop, then minimal – or no – furniture might be the way to go.

 A coffee house should have a combination of tables, chairs, sofas, perhaps, and occasionally an outdoor seating area, location and weather permitting.
 It’s no use filling your precious space with entirely functional tables and chairs, for instance, if non-working moms and seniors – customers with more “free” time than normal – are your future customers.
-Conversely, you’d be entirely missing the mark by filling your space up with a number of bulky, comfy lounge chairs if you’re anticipating a crowd of college students or young, working professionals.

 Once you’ve established who your clientele is likely to be, the process of selecting furniture should be fairly straightforward.

 • For a relaxed atmosphere, designed for customers who want to feel at home, more than anything – able to read a book, chat with a friend, or spend time on their phones or laptops – a combination of upholstered or leather chairs, sofas, small tables, and cozy lamps might create that ideal environment.
-Lounge chairs and/or sofas arranged in small, intimate groups will encourage clients to sit and socialize, while occasional throw rugs, lanterns, plants or pieces of artwork might add touches of personality and warmth to these areas.
+Lounge chairs and/or sofas arranged in small, intimate groups will encourage clients to sit and socialize, while occasional throw rugs, lanterns, plants, or pieces of artwork might add touches of personality and warmth to these areas.

-• A more contemporary type of furniture design – standard tables and chairs, often with USB ports and seating for 2, 4 or even more – is geared toward customers who are interested in connectivity, functionality and, quite simply, having a space to work.
+• A more contemporary type of furniture design – standard tables and chairs, often with USB ports and seating for 2, 4, or even more – is geared toward customers who are interested in connectivity, functionality and, quite simply, having a space to work.
 Wooden or metal chairs that can easily be moved around and cleaned off are great choices here, as are traditional tables that can be rearranged as necessary.

-• A mix of outdoor tables, chairs and fixtures will add valuable seating space and an additional source of revenue to your business.
+• A mix of outdoor tables, chairs, and fixtures will add valuable seating space and an additional source of revenue to your business.
 An outside space may be perfect for metal or wooden tables and chairs, umbrellas, and a patio heater or two… or, the area might be better suited to lounge-type seating and an outdoor fireplace or firepit.
 Adding a few outdoor tables, at the very least, is a great way to add one more seating option for your customers.
 On a fresh spring morning or warm summer evening, they will thank you.

 Frequently Asked Questions